hanhanwu/Hanhan_Data_Science_Resources2/README.md

     * `variance = (b-a)^2/12`
     * Standard Uniform Distribution has `a=0, b=1`, if x in [0,1] range, probability is 1, otherwise 0
   * <b>Binomial Distribution</b>
-    * The probabilities for 2 outcomes are the same in each trail
+    * The probabilities x, y for 2 outcomes are the same in each trail （but these 2 probability can be different）
     * Each trail is independent
     * `n` is the number of trails, `p` is the probability of success in each trail => `mean=n*p`, `variance=n*p*(1-p)`
-    * If the probability of 2 outcomes are the same, then the distribution is normal distribution
+    * If the probability of 2 outcomes x, y are the same, then the distribution is normal distribution
   * <b>Normal Distribution</b>
     * The mean, median and mode of the distribution coincide.
     * The curve of the distribution is bell-shaped and symmetrical about the line x=μ.